The Office of the Dean

 Kymberly Pinder, Dean of the College of Fine Arts

 In 2012, Kymberly Pinder moved to the University of New Mexico to become the Dean of the College of Fine Arts.
-She left the School of the Art Institute of Chicago where she had been a professor of art history for the past 16 years and served as department chair and graduate program head.
+She left the School of the Art Institute of Chicago where she had been a professor of art history since 1996 and served as department chair and graduate program head.
 Before and during her teaching career she worked in the education and curatorial departments in museums and galleries, such as the Metropolitan Museum of Art and The Cloisters in New York and The Art Institute of Chicago.
 Dean Pinder graduated with a B.A. from Middlebury College and M.Phil, M.A. and Ph.D from Yale University, all in Art History.
 She writes, lectures and teaches in the U.S, and abroad on representations of race and religion in American Art including in the work of Romare Bearden, Dox Thrash and Kara Walker.
 She has received awards and fellowships from the National Endowment of the Humanities, the Mellon, Ford and Henry Luce Foundations, among others.
 At the School of the Art Institute of Chicago she received recognition for promoting diversity and fostering public engagement.
-Dean Pinder edited Race-ing Art History: Critical Essays in Race and Art History and her scholarship has appeared in The Art Bulletin, The Art Journal, Third Text, and The African American Review among other periodicals.
+Dean Pinder edited Race-ing Art History: Critical Readings in Race and Art History and her scholarship has appeared in The Art Bulletin, The Art Journal, Third Text, and The African American Review among other periodicals.
 Her latest book is Black Public Art and Religion in Chicago which is forthcoming from the University of Illinois Press.

 CFA Administrative Staff